Thanks to TYR Sport for sponsoring this post.

 TYR KIDS’ START TO SWIM SOFT ARM FLOATS

 Are you looking for arm floats that work for your older (and almost swimming) toddler?
-Most of us grew up using arm floats.
+I am not personally a fan of arm floats, because I don’t feel like they are the safest option and I feel like they limit kids from learning how to use their arms, but most of us grew up using arm floats.
 There are some flimsy plastic ones on the market that pop easily . . . and that can be scary when your child needs that extra support in the water.
 Be very cautions using arm floats, and as always, make sure you are actively supervising your child in the water.

 TYR has some soft arm floats that I’m really impressed with.
 The outer layer is a a soft polyester fabric that makes them more comfortable for kids to wear and gives them a bit of extra protection against snagging on something.